SIP-80: Synthetic Futures

 Extensions

-• Paying a portion of the skew funding rate owed to the fee pool to the lighter side of the market, which would enhance the profitability of taking the counter position on market.
+- Paying a portion of the skew funding rate owed to the fee pool to the lighter side of the market, which would enhance the profitability of taking the counter position on market.

-• Make funding rate sensitive to leverage - right now a market with \(100 \times 10\) long and \(500 \times 2\) open interest is considered balanced, even though the long exposure is much riskier.
-Some remedies could include:
+long and open interest is considered balanced, even though the long exposure is much riskier.
+Some remedies could include:- Funding rate that accounts for leverage risk

-• Funding rate as automatic position size scaling, which would automatically bring the market into balance.
+- Funding rate as automatic position size scaling, which would automatically bring the market into balance.

-• Mechanisms to constrain the overall size of each market, other than leverage and available sUSD.
+- Mechanisms to constrain the overall size of each market, other than leverage and available sUSD.

 Smart Contract Interface